sellesoft/ecs/src/game/game.md

 ---
 instance-of: directory
+tags: game
 ---

 This directory contains all code related to the game running in the engine.
-It is separated into three directories, `client`, `server`, and `shared`.
+It is separated into three directories, [[client]], [[server]], and `shared`.
 Client and server may both use code from `shared/`, but must never use code from each other.

 ecs is, as the name implies, inspired by the entity-component-system architecture popular in game development.
 The style of ecs used, however, is largely inspired by that of [Space Station 14](https://github.com/space-wizards/space-station-14).